About our analysis

 Social mobility outcomes and drivers

 Our index presents a framework for monitoring social mobility in the UK.
 It consists of 3 types of measures: mobility outcomes, intermediate outcomes and drivers.
-Looking at all of these measures can inform us how social mobility has changed in the past and how it might develop in the future.
+Looking at these measures can inform us how social mobility has changed in the past and how it might develop in the future.

 Mobility outcomes